-How to Make Homemade Scrubs for Natural Skin Care
+How to Make Homemade Body Scrubs for Natural Skin Care

 Ever wanted to know how to make homemade scrubs?
-This simple bath and body tutorial teaches you how to make homemade scrubs for yourself or to make and sell.
+This simple bath and body tutorial teaches you how to make homemade body scrubs for yourself or to make and sell.
 You’ll also find information on how to size your body scrub recipes perfectly from the start to fit into your desired container!
 Whether you’re making homemade body scrubs, facial scrubs or homemade salt or sugar scrubs this DIY will get you started.

-While you don’t have to have a digital scale to make your own homemade scrubs, it’s highly recommended that you buy one.
-A digital scale will especially come in handy if you want to recreate your homemade scrub recipes exactly or want to make a large batch to fill multiple same size containers of your choosing either to sell or as DIY wedding favors for example.
+While you don’t have to have a digital scale to make your own homemade body scrubs, it’s highly recommended that you buy one.
+A digital scale will especially come in handy if you want to recreate your homemade body scrub recipes exactly or want to make a large batch to fill multiple same size containers of your choosing either to sell or as DIY wedding favors for example.

 I also find that using graduated transfer pipettes comes in handy when you need to measure out essential oils or fragrances in small quantities.
 You can use a digital scale for this as well, but there will be times when you need to switch to smaller increments of measure, like grams rather than ounces for smaller sized scrubs.
 Graduated transfer pipettes allow for accurate liquid measurements when using the weight of a product doesn’t quite work, for example, if the amount of essential oil you’re using is less than a gram.